4 Reasons You Should Review Your Insurance

 1. A New Relationship

 Love is a crazy and wonderful thing.
-If you have someone who is dependent on you for financially it’s important to have the right coverage in place so that your loved one isn’t left in a bind should something happen to you.
+If you have someone who is dependent on you financially it’s important to have the right coverage in place so that your loved one isn’t left in a bind should something happen to you.

 - Life Insurance – Could your significant other afford mortgage payments, funeral expenses, or debt payments on their own?
 Adding them to your policy can help them maintain their standard of living if you were to suddenly become ill, get injured, or pass away.